lipsia-fmri/lipsia/README.rst

 Lipsia file format
 ```````````````````````````````````````
-Lipsia uses its own data format, which is called vista (extension *.v*).
+Lipsia uses its own data format, which is called vista (extension *.v).
-Some programs also accept gzipped files or nifti-files as input (*.v.gz or *.nii.gz).
+Many lipsia programs also accept gzipped files or nifti-files as input (*.v.gz or *.nii.gz).
-These programs are: vnifti, vecm, vlisa1 and vpreprocess.
 The output is always in unzipped vista-format.
 You can easily convert your nifti data from and to lipsia with the program *vnifti*::

   vnifti -in data.nii -out data.v
+  vnifti -in data.nii.gz -out data.v
   vnifti -in result.v -out result.nii

 Alternatively, you can import a folder with DICOM files into the vista format::

   vdicom -in dir_dicom